How to Help Someone Quit Smoking

 First, Understand What They’re Going Through

-Before you can help, you need to understand the battle they’re fighting.
-Smoking isn’t just a bad habit that someone can stop with enough willpower.
-It’s a genuine addiction — nicotine dependence is recognized by the American Psychiatric Association in the DSM-5, alongside alcohol and opioid use disorders.
+Smoking isn’t just a bad habit someone can stop with enough willpower.
+Nicotine dependence is recognized in the DSM-5 by the American Psychiatric Association, alongside alcohol and opioid use disorders.
+That context matters.

 The Stages of Change: Where Is Your Person?

-Not everyone is ready to quit at the same time, and understanding where your loved one is in their process will help you respond appropriately.
-Psychologists James Prochaska and Carlo DiClemente developed the Transtheoretical Model (also called the Stages of Change), which describes how people move through behavior change:
+Not everyone is ready to quit at the same time.
+Psychologists James Prochaska and Carlo DiClemente developed the Transtheoretical Model, known as Stages of Change, describing how people move through behavioral shifts.

 What you can do: Don’t lecture.
-Simply express that you care about them and you’ll be there whenever they’re ready.
+Tell them you care and you’ll be there when they’re ready.
 Plant seeds, not demands.

-They’re aware of the risks and starting to weigh the pros and cons.
-They might say things like “I should really quit” or “I wish I could stop.”
+They’re aware of the risks and starting to weigh the trade-offs.
+You might hear “I should really quit” or “I wish I could stop.”

-What you can do: Gently encourage.
-Ask open-ended questions: “What would make you want to quit?”
+What you can do: Ask open-ended questions: “What would make quitting feel worth it to you?”
 Share information without pushing.
 Let them know you believe they can do it.

-They’ve decided to quit and are making plans — maybe they’ve set a quit date, talked to a doctor, or bought nicotine patches.
+They’ve decided to quit and are making plans.
+Maybe they’ve set a quit date, talked to a doctor, or started researching nicotine patches or other cessation tools.

 What you can do: This is where your active support matters most.
-Help them prepare their environment, offer to clear ashtrays and lighters from the house, and ask directly: “What can I do to help?“
+Help prepare their environment.
+Offer to clear ashtrays and lighters from shared spaces.
+Ask directly: “What do you need from me?“

 They’ve stopped smoking.
-The first days and weeks are the hardest.
+The first days and weeks are the hardest part of the whole process.

-What you can do: Be patient, encouraging, and present.
+What you can do: Be patient, encouraging, and available.
 Celebrate small milestones.
 Don’t take their moodiness personally.
-Be ready with distractions and support when cravings hit.
+Stay ready when cravings hit.

 They’ve been quit for weeks or months.
-The danger of relapse is still real, especially during stress, social situations, or major life events.
+Relapse risk is still real, especially during stress, social situations, or major life events.

-What you can do: Continue to acknowledge their achievement.
-Don’t assume the battle is over.
-Stay supportive without being overbearing.
+What you can do: Keep acknowledging their progress.
+Don’t assume the hard part is over.
+Stay present without hovering.

 What to Say: Words That Actually Help